-What are examples of reactants?
+What are some examples of decomposers?

 How does a photon interacts with matter?